OpenSextant/Xponents/solr/README.md

 OpenSextant Solr Gazetteer
 ============================
-NOTE: text was written in plain text originally, not markdown.

 The OpenSextant Gazetteer is a catalog of place names and basic geographic metadata, such as country code, location, feature codings.
-In Xponents, Solr 6.6+ is used to index and provision the large lexicons such as gazetteer and taxonomies.
+In Xponents, Solr 7+ is used to index and provision the large lexicons such as gazetteer and taxonomies.

 You are reading about the Xponents variant of the Solr Gazetteer.
+(OpenSextantToolbox is a similar tagger solution with a variant of the Gazetteer.
+Both libraries use the same Gazetteer "merged" flat file as a starting point)

 Definitions:
 * OpenSextant "Gazetteer" is an ETL project that assembles the catalog into a single "merged" flat file.